-Transport for NSW is building a new Charleyong Bridge over the Mongarlowe River, Charleyong.
+Transport for NSW has built a new Charleyong Bridge over the Mongarlowe River, Charleyong.
 The bridge is located on Main Road 92 connecting Braidwood and Nowra via Nerriga.
-The project is jointly funded, with the NSW Government allocating $18 million and the Australian Government allocating $5 million for the project.
+The project was jointly funded, with the NSW Government allocating $18 million and the Australian Government allocating $5 million for the project.
 Funding for the project forms part of the NSW Government’s Bridges for the Bush Program.

-The existing timber bridge structure is unsafe for vehicle or pedestrian access and it will remain closed.
+The old timber bridge structure is unsafe for vehicle or pedestrian access and it remains closed.

-Demolition of the existing timber bridge is expected to start in mid-2020.
+Demolition of the existing timber bridge is expected to start in early 2021 after the Macquarie Perch spawning season with completion expected by mid-2021.
 We will update the community in advance of this work.

 Transport for NSW thanks the community for their patience and apologises for any inconvenience while work is carried out.

 - increased safety due to wider traffic lanes and improved road approaches

 - ability for Higher Mass Limit vehicles to use the bridge